dotnet/aspnetcore/test/gtest-1.8.0/docs/FAQ.md

 ```
 in order to define a test.

-Currently, the following `TEST`, `FAIL`, `SUCCEED`, and the basic comparison assertion macros can have alternative names.
-You can see the full list of covered macros [here](http://www.google.com/codesearch?q=if+!GTEST_DONT_DEFINE_\w%2B+package:http://googletest\.googlecode\.com+file:/include/gtest/gtest.h).
+Currently, the following `TEST`, `FAIL`, `SUCCEED`, and the basic comparison assertion macros can have .
+You can see the full list of covered macros [here](../include/gtest/gtest.h).
 More information can be found in the "Avoiding Macro Name Clashes" section of the README file.

 ## Is it OK if I have two separate `TEST(Foo, Bar)` test methods defined in different namespaces? ##